BlackstoneEngineering/ble-scanner-station-demo/README.md

 The beacons are programmed using this program TODO.
 This program is then compiled using the mbed [compile api](https://developer.mbed.org/handbook/Compile-API) and flashed via over the air firmware update onto a blank beacon.
 A nice perk is this can all be done on a tablet as the user just has to fill out a web page form, then a binary is automatically generated and downloaded.
 The beacon is programmed with a TX power that is calibrated to be registered by the Raspberry Pi at ~10 feet.
 The TX Power will be different between different manufacturers, but usually it is the lowest setting possible, -40.

 #### Raspberry Pi Scanner
 The Raspberry Pi 3 scans for beacons using the NodeJS noble plugin.
 Displayed on the monitor is a full screen webapp that has a websocked open to the back end.
 When noble see's a named beacon with acceptable rssi (meaning its close) then it sends the name over the websocket to the web app.
-The web app then displays the name on the screen, something along the lines of "Welcome __, to the booth of awesome!", where '__' is filled in with the persons name.
+The web app then displays the name on the screen, something along the lines of `Welcome __, to the booth of awesome!`, where `__` is filled in with the persons name.

 ## media
 TODO: put screenshots / videos here